TheresaLui/SelfHelpContent_v2/articles/problemscopingques.recoveryservices/problemscopingques-alerts-issuewithbackupalerts.md

 			"order": 4,
 			"controlType": "multiselectdropdown",
 			"infoBalloonText": "",
-			"displayLabel": "Which type of alerts you are not getting?", "dropdownOptions": [{
+			"displayLabel": "Which type of alerts you are not seeing?", "dropdownOptions": [{
 						"value": "Critical",
 						"text": "Critical"